 - MX records

 - tells senders where emails for you should be delivered to.
-For example, if Spam filtering was not enabled, they would look like this:
+For example, if Spam filtering was NOT enabled, they would look like this (assuming your on the sub0 mail cluster):

 - A records